Docteur-Parfait/beautiful_dialog/README.md

 Welcome to **Beautiful Dialogs**, a Flutter open-source project where developers can contribute by adding beautiful dialog widgets! 🌟

+Explore a live demo of the dialogs [here](https://beautiful-dialogs.netlify.app/) to see the magic in action! ✨

 ## Getting Started

 To contribute to this project, follow these simple steps:

 ### 1. Fork the repository and don't forget to add a star ⭐

-Go to the [repository](https://github.com/Docteur-Parfait/beautiful_dialog.git) and click the **Fork** button.
-Remember to star the project to show your support!
+Head over to the [repository](https://github.com/Docteur-Parfait/beautiful_dialog.git) and click the **Fork** button.
+Don’t forget to star the project as a token of appreciation!

 ### 2. Clone the repository